Documentation

 Entity Management

-The clone dialog offers:
+The dialog offers:

 Clone progress bar